outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- identify useful graph interactions, like useful graphs to apply to each other like 'apply maximally different graphs to each other'

+		- identify different organization functions of errors when applying errors as limit structures in a neural network, like applying 'errors from different interface variables' in the same positions as the 'intersecting spectrum graph'

 II.
 Queries and Results